Hon Lewis Wingfield as 'Miss Yellowleaf'

 'As for the Hon Lewis Wingfield, who dressed his thin figure in petticoats and spoke falsetto as Minerva – every man to his taste!
 His great success was an idiotic dance in petticoats that might stand for something in competitive examination for admission into the Earlswood Asylum, but as a gentleman’s first bid for the honours of the English stage was a distressing sight to see.'
 (Henry Morley, The Journal of a London Playgoer from 1851 to 1866, London: Routledge, 1891).

-Less than a fortnight later he was appearing in a production of Hamlet at the Haymarket, where one critic thought he ‘impersonated Roderigo precisely as a school girl in male attire would have performed it’ (The Sporting Times, 26 August 1865).
+Less than a fortnight later he was appearing in a production of Othello at the Haymarket, where one critic thought he ‘impersonated Roderigo precisely as a school girl in male attire would have performed it’ (The Sporting Times, 26 August 1865).
 However, he soon abandoned his theatrical aspirations for a varied career as an artist, doctor and author.
 By 1871 he was tending the wounded of Paris during its two sieges.

 Photographed by the Southwell Brothers of London.